San Francisco Attorney For Bankruptcy

 30 Years Experience

 Keith F. Carr is an experienced attorney for bankruptcy in San Francisco, Sunnyvale, and San Jose.
 For 30 years, Attorney Carr has helped individuals and small businesses file Chapter 7, 11, and 13.
-We offer free initial consultations and charge affordable fees.
+We offer affordable fees for bankruptcy.

 It is important to seek competent legal advice from an attorney.
 Whether you should file Chapter 7, Chapter 11, or Chapter 13 will depend on the unique circumstances of your situation.
 We encourage you to read the bankruptcy information on this website.
 Complete the Bankruptcy Evaluation form for your free confidential bankruptcy evaluation.

 The Law Offices of Keith F. Carr, a San Francisco Bankruptcy Attorney, can file any type of bankruptcy on an emergency basis.
 This will avoid real estate foreclosures, car repossessions, wage garnishments, lawsuits, and other collection procedures.